 Why sales and communication should speak the same language?
 Discover what a communication funnel is and start building the Tower of Babel.

-Since I would like to make this second term better known, in this post, I’ll write about the communication funnel.
-Specifically, I’ll focus on the following three questions:
+Since I would like to contribute to this second term to become better known, I’ll write about it in this post. `

 - What are the similarities and differences between a sales funnel and a communication funnel?